mackahblay/POLICE-KILLINGS-DA-PROJECT/README.md

 # Police-Killings-Project
-Here is a draft documentation of your data analysis process, assumptions, methodologies, and findings based on the provided code:

 **Introduction**

 This project involves an analysis of fatal police shootings data in the United States.
 The dataset contains information about incidents of police shootings, including details about the victims, locations, armed status, and other relevant factors.
 The primary objective is to gain insights into the patterns and characteristics of these incidents, with a focus on exploring potential disparities and factors that may influence the outcomes.